Space Conditioning Systems

 Our hybrid heating system consists of the following:

-1. Two simple plug-in electric resistance heaters.
+Two simple plug-in electric resistance heaters.
 Ours have 3 settings, from 500 to 1500 watts.

-2. Changed our winter gas furnace thermostat setting from 66 to 64 degrees.
+Changed our winter gas furnace thermostat setting from 66 to 64 degrees.

 Operation: When it is cold enough to require heat, sometimes the electric heaters are adequate.
 But on winter mornings and winter evenings, the furnace is set to go on and heat to 64 degrees.
-When it furnace starts up on cold mornings and evenings, we also turn on the electric heater located near where we will be, set at high heat.
+When the furnace starts on cold mornings and evenings, we also turn on the electric heater located near where we will be, set at high heat.
 With this setup, never once during the entire winter did the furnace cycle back on after turning off when the air temperature initially achieved the thermostat setting.
 Not only do our electric heaters keep the furnace from cycling back on, after a while we typically turn the electric heaters down to the middle or low heat setting, and the furnace still doesn't turn back on.

 HEATING / COOLING DUCTS